iontodirel/cpp_libraries/README.md

 - **Eventing** in **sai**. **sai** supports all sort of callback types, like function pointers, functors, std::function or lambdas.
 In some cases, as it's appropriate, the callback might be taken as templated arguments in the constructors, much like std::thread.
 There will also be member or non member functions using the following naming scheme: on_event_name, on_event_name_add, on_event_name_remove, on_event_name_clear, which will be responsible for adding and removing the event callbacks.
 - **Properties** in **sai**.
 When getting or setting values, **sai** is simply using functions and names that do not start with get nor set.
 For example, for getting and setting a *name* in an object *obj*: *obj.name()*, *obj.name("name")*; The first function and call is the getter, and the second function is the setter.
 - **sai** will rely on templates and metaprogramming to provide genericity and flexibility
+- Some **sai** modules will be available as single header, the decision on that is mostly driven by the code size.
+And I'm still exploring if the modules that are not, should be made available in both flavors.

 ## Inspired by